23cs02014/PDS_Project_HomeAutomation/README.md

 + Control structures allow you to control the flow of your program based on certain conditions.
 Arduino supports common control structures like if, else, while, and for.
 ### 4. Libraries:-
 + Libraries are collections of pre-written code that provide additional functionality to your Arduino projects.
 You can include libraries in your code using the #include directive.\

-# Areas of improvement:-
-### 1. ESP-32:-
-+ ESP32 is a series of low-cost, low-power system-on-a-chip (SoC) microcontrollers with integrated Wi-Fi and Bluetooth capabilities.
-It's developed by Espressif Systems, primarily for Internet of Things (IoT) applications.
-ESP32 provides more features compared to traditional Arduino boards, such as better processing power, more GPIO pins, built-in Wi-Fi, Bluetooth connectivity, and support for a wide range of peripherals.
-This makes it suitable for applications requiring wireless communication and advanced functionality.
-+ Instead of using the app to communicate with Arduino Nano, we could’ve used ESP-32 to create a website and directly access the sensors of our smart home.
-### 2. Sensors:-
-+ Gas Sensors:-
-  Gas sensors detect the presence of harmful gases such as methane or propane and are commonly used in homes with gas-powered appliances to monitor for leaks and ensure safety.
-+ Air Quality Sensors: These sensors measure indoor air quality parameters such as particulate matter, volatile organic compounds (VOCs), and carbon dioxide levels, helping to create a healthier indoor environment by alerting occupants to poor air quality and enabling ventilation systems to adjust accordingly.